dotnet/arcade/Documentation/InfrastructureEcosystemOverview.md

 - **CI/Build Automation** – The set of software and services that automates the procurement of environments, scheduling of CI jobs, feedback to GitHub, etc.  Generally, this is VSTS with a set of additional functionality provided by .NET Core.
 - **Repository Tooling** – A set of standalone tooling that is used to interact with the repository.
 Examples include tooling to read repository package information, tooling to update repository package info, etc.
 - **Repository API** – A set of primitive commands common to each repository used to perform typical repository actions.
 - **Dependency Flow Automation** – A set of tools and services used to automate the movement of dependencies among repositories based on configurable policies.
-Maestro# implements most of this functionality, utilizing the repository tooling.
+Maestro++ implements most of this functionality, utilizing the repository tooling.
 - **Visualization/Reporting System** – A set of services used to report the status of the product.
-Currently implemented in Mission Control
+Currently implemented in [Mission Control](https://mc.dot.net).